Tank1334/Onboarding-Newbies/chapter_06/day_20.md

 Reflect on today's learning's with your mentor and peers.
 Discuss potential projects or use cases where you can apply Trino for distributed query processing and analytics.
 Consider how Trino can enhance your data analysis capabilities and streamline your data workflows.

 ## Recommended Articles and Videos:
-- [Trino (PrestoSQL) Documentation](https://trino.io/docs/current/index.html) - Official documentation to explore Trino's features, architecture, and best practices.
+- [Trino Documentation](https://trino.io/docs/current/index.html) - Official documentation to explore Trino's features, architecture, and best practices.
-- [Trino: The Definitive Guide](https://www.oreilly.com/library/view/trino-the-definitive/9781098103893/) - A comprehensive guide to mastering Trino for distributed query processing and analytics.
+- [Trino: The Definitive Guide](https://dokumen.pub/trino-the-definitive-guide-sql-at-any-scale-on-any-storage-in-any-environment-2nbsped-109813723x-9781098137236.html) - A comprehensive guide to mastering Trino for distributed query processing and analytics.
-- [Trino: An Origin Story](https://www.youtube.com/watch?v=_VUQ-Jh-M68) - A video tutorial on Trino's capabilities and use cases for interactive querying at scale.
+- [Trino: An Origin Story](https://www.youtube.com/c/trinodb) - Trino official youtube channel.